ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. note::

-    For those used to Nsight-Systems, Nsight-Compute runs much slower.
-A single process can take a few minutes for every step, but since we're profiling at the kernel level, a single step of a single process is often enough to extract relevant information.
+    To collect full statistics, Nsight-Compute reruns kernels, temporarilly saving device memory in host memory.
+This makes it slower than Nsight-Systems, so the provided script profiles only a single step of a single process.
+This is generally enough to extract relevant information.

 Details
 """""""